skylerparr/io_buffer/README.md

-BufferTcp
+IOBuffer
 =========

-A buffer API for sockets that mimics the node buffer API
+A buffer API for sockets that mimics the node buffer API for easier inopperability